Factorio-Information-Central-Archives/Factorio-Information-Central-Archives.github.io/README.txt

-this is my passion project, the FICA is my most developed website
+man idk if you want to see the website go to: Factorio-Information-Central-Archives.github.io